iamnoobinprogram/381project_group42/README.md

 ## Project Overview
-This Book Share Website is designed to let people share books and give them a rating.
-It includes user authentication and to create, edit, and delete books.
-It also provide a clean user interface for users to manage the books list.
+This Book-sharing website is designed to let people share and rate books.
+It includes user authentication as well as creating, editing, and deleting books.
+It also provides users with a clean user interface to manage book lists.

 # Project file intro